KatherineMichel/portfolio/doc/los-angeles-2023.md

 Me on the real Friends set...
 I don't usually buy these, but couldn't resist this time!

 ![](los-angeles-2023-images/warner-brothers-friends-couch.jpg)
-Me sitting in front of the real Friends fountain
+Me sitting in front of the real Friends fountain... the sofa looks soft, but was actually hard as a rock.
+The fountain was also used in Wonder Woman (Lynda Carter leapt over it) and the Bewitched pilot.

 ![](los-angeles-2023-images/warner-brothers-awards.jpg)
 Warner Brothers Studio awards